Learn more about kidney donation

 Hispanic/Latino culturally relevant information and resources can be found at informate.org

 The Hispanic population in the southwestern United States represents one of the largest cultural and ethnic groups in the nation.
-Mayo Clinic believes that culturally sensitive tailored educational initiatives for Hispanic patients with kidney failure will help them experience the best outcomes.
+Mayo Clinic believes that culturally sensitive, tailored educational initiatives for Hispanic people with kidney failure will help them experience the best outcomes.

 To get started, request an appointment at Mayo Clinic's campus in Phoenix, Arizona.